MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

 Kubernetes can run both stateless and stateful workloads.
 Stateful workloads often require a storage solution for storing state.
 AKS supports multiple, integrated options for native storage, which include managed databases, disks (or blocks), and files and blob (or object) storage.
 Each of these options offers different SKUs, sizes, and performance characteristics.
 Selecting the right option requires careful consideration.

-This article describes the types of storage and SKUs that are available for your workloads in [Design considerations](#design-considerations) and [Design recommendations](#design-recommendations).
+This article describes the factors and options that you need to consider in [Select the right storage service](#select-the-right-storage-service) and [Design considerations](#design-considerations).
+It provides specific recommendations in [Design recommendations](#design-recommendations).

 ## Select the right storage service